Convergence Rates of the Regularized Optimal Transport : Disentangling Suboptimality and Entropy: Rates for infinitesimally twisted costs

-Where the last inequality holds because $\mu^i_\ep$ is supported on a compact set of diameter comparable to that of $X$, as seen in the proof of theorem \ref{prop:lower-bound-ent-local-detachment}.
-We proceed as in the proof of proposition \ref{prop:lower-bound-ent-local-detachment} .
+where the first inequality comes from inequality \eqref{eq:lower-bound-entropy-tau} and the last inequality holds because $\mu^i_\ep$ is supported on a compact set of diameter comparable to that of $X$, as seen in the proof of Proposition \ref{prop:lower-bound-ent-local-detachment}.
+We proceed as in the proof of Proposition \ref{prop:lower-bound-ent-local-detachment} .
 Thus by summing over $i$ we get

-Where the last inequality holds by concavity of the logarithm. \end{proof} It remains to combine the last result with the rate of convergence of \eqref{eq:EOT} in order to retrieve the negative result on the Wasserstein distance between $\ga_\ep$ and $\ga_0$.
+where the last inequality holds by concavity of the logarithm. \end{proof} It remains to combine the last result with the rate of convergence of \eqref{eq:EOT} in order to retrieve the result on the Wasserstein distance between $\ga_\ep$ and $\ga_0$.